psy0rz/zfs_autobackup/README.md

 * Automatically selects filesystems to backup by looking at a simple ZFS property. (recursive)
 * Creates consistent snapshots. (takes all snapshots at once, atomic.)
 * Multiple backups modes:
+  * Backup local data on the same server.
   * "push" local data to a backup-server via SSH.
   * "pull" remote data from a server via SSH and backup it locally.
-  * Backup local data on the same server.
+  * Or even pull data from a server while pushing the backup to another server.
 * Can be scheduled via a simple cronjob or run directly from commandline.
 * Supports resuming of interrupted transfers. (via the zfs extensible_dataset feature)
 * Backups and snapshots can be named to prevent conflicts. (multiple backups from and to the same filesystems are no problem)